Online MBA concentration in Business Analytics

 • For each reference, input contact’s name and email address in the application

-• Carleton University will email the reference to ask them to complete a letter of recommendation using a form specific to your application.
-If your contact does not see this email after you have submitted your application, advise them to check their spam/junk folders in case it has been filtered there.
+• Carleton University will email the referee to ask them to complete a recommendation using a form specific to your application.
+If your contact does not see this email after you have submitted your application, advise them to check their spam/junk folders for the invitation email.

 • Professional experience is defined as holding positions which include managing or supervising team members and may include responsibility of a large portion of a project life cycle; managing time, budget and resources; leading a team in developing needs assessments, processes, and delivery options; strategic and financial planning; or collaboration with key stakeholders.

-CV or Resume (PDF format) to be uploaded with the application
+A PDF of the CV or Resume must be uploaded on application file.

 • For help on your resume submission, see our Resume Tips.